 We especially like Chocolat for brunch when you can eat anything from red velvet pancakes to ribs, as well as participate in a $20 bottomless-mimosa option.
-Come here if you need a fun spot for a daytime meal with your social pod.
+Come here if you need a fun spot for a daytime meal with your friends visiting from out of town.

 Sitting on this iconic Harlem spot’s vine-covered, string-lit patio will only feel more comfortable with the absence of cars on weekends.
-The chicken and waffles are a mandatory order, but the short ribs are also excellent.
+The chicken and waffles are all but mandatory, and we also like the rich, tender short ribs that fall apart like the shirt purchased from Forever 21 in 2015.
 No matter what you decide to eat, get a side of mac and cheese.

 If you’re in the business of finding a block-party atmosphere, consider Harlem Tavern.
 They serve things like burgers, frozen drinks, and chicken tenders, all under a big outdoor tent with speakers.

-Vinateria’s corner patio is open on weekdays starting at 1pm and weekends starting at noon.
-If you really want to be strategic, stop by this Italian spot for Happy Hour, which runs every day from 4pm to 6pm.
+Vinateria’s corner patio is open on weekdays starting at 4pm and weekends starting at noon.
+If you really want to be strategic, stop by this Italian spot for Happy Hour, which runs every day from 4-6pm.

 At Woorijip, you’ll find Korean dishes like crispy squid pancakes, bulgogi kimbap, and about 100 other options.
 Stop by their outdoor area on a weekend when there are absolutely no cars around, and drink some beer or raspberry wine while you’re at it.